da2so/da2so.github.io/_posts/2021-01-30-EfficientDet_Scalable_and_Efficient_Object_Detection.md

 ### <span style="color:gray"> 1.1 Motivation </span>

 The existing methods for object detection mainly have two problems.
 **(i)** Most previous works have developed network structures for cross-scale feature fusion.
-However, they usally contribute to the fused output feature unequally.
+However, they usually contribute to the fused output feature unequally.
 **(ii)** While previous works mainly rely on bigger backbone networks or larger input image sizes for higher accuracy, scaling up feature network and box/class prediction network is also critical when taking into account both accuracy and efficiency.

 ### <span style="color:gray"> 1.2 Goal </span>